Order of Operations

 The agreed-upon sequence for evaluating expressions: Parentheses, Exponents, Multiplication/Division (left to right), Addition/Subtraction (left to right).

-Why is Order of Operations important?
+What is the Order of Operations formula?

 How Order of Operations Connects to Other Ideas